"Cuetlaxóchitl, a Gift of Light from Mexico"

 A few years ago, the people of Taxco, Guerrero, Mexico proclaimed December 7th as the day to honor the beautiful flower that today many people associate with Christmas, and that is known in the United States as poinsettia.

-Along with tamales, buñuelos, and champurrado for many of us bringing the beauty of the elegant Flor de Noche Buena into our home signals the beginning of the holiday season.
+Along with tamales, buñuelos, and champurrado for many of us bringing the beauty of the elegant Flor de Noche Buena, or Poinsettia as it is known in the U.S., into our home signals the beginning of the holiday season.
 What many people don’t know is its origins and meaning.

-The red flame-like cuetlaxochitl (Nahuatl) blooms during the winter solstice and signals the start of a new cycle of life.
+The red flame-like cuetlaxóchitl (Nahuatl; pronounced kwet-la-sho-shel) blooms during the winter solstice and signals the start of a new cycle of life.
 Its name translates into "mortal flower that perishes and withers like all that is pure."

 But, how did it arrive in the United States?
 It came about via Dr. Joel Roberts Poinsett who was named the first U.S. ambassador to Mexico, 1825-1829.
 However, his tenure as ambassador was not well-received. "he argued that Mexicans were fully capable of republican self-governance, but only if “white Creoles” retained their place atop the social order."
 Even today, many Chicanos/as/x, Mexican, and Indigenous people speak of his racist and anti-Indigenous views and advocate for the reclaiming of the flower's original Native, Nahuatl, name.

-I agree that it is time that this beautiful flower be called by its Nahuatl name: Cuetlaxochitl.
-Just as many of us are reclaiming our ancestral Native connections, names, and customs perhaps our plant relatives too long to hear us call them by their true name.
+It is time that this beautiful flower be called by its Nahuatl name: Cuetlaxóchitl.
+Just as many of us are reclaiming our ancestral Native connections, names, and customs, perhaps our plant relatives,names too, long to hear us call them by their true name.

-However, you celebrate the holidays, may the virtues of our venerable cuetlaxochitl bring light, healing, and peace to your heart and to your home.
+However you celebrate the holidays, may the virtues of our venerable cuetlaxóchitl bring light, healing, and peace to your heart and your home.

-Artist Credit: Jose Gonzalez (image on left), http://www.josegagonzalez.com/
+Artist Credit: Jose Gonzalez (image on the left), http://www.josegagonzalez.com/